Many different viruses cause colds.

 If needed, over-the-counter drugs to relieve symptoms

 People with a cold should stay warm and comfortable and should rest.
 They should try to avoid spreading the infection to others by staying at home.
-Drinking fluids and inhaling steam or mist from a vaporizer have long been suggested as a way to help to keep secretions loose and easier to expel, but they probably help only a little bit.
+Drinking fluids or using a cool mist humidifier may help a little to keep secretions loose and easier to expel.
+Vaporizers that release hot steam can cause burns if someone gets too close or accidentally knocks over a device filled with hot water.

 Currently available antiviral drugs are not effective against colds.
 Antibiotics do not help people with colds, even when the nose or cough produces thick or colored mucus.

 Echinacea Echinacea Echinacea is a perennial wildflower containing a variety of biologically active substances.
 Various parts of the plant are used medicinally.
 (See also Overview of Dietary Supplements.)
 People... read more , zinc Zinc Zinc, a mineral, is required in small quantities for many metabolic processes.
 Dietary sources include oysters, beef, and fortified cereals.
-(See also Overview of Dietary Supplements.)
-People... read more preparations, and vitamin C Vitamin C Deficiency In developed countries, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
+Zinc supplements are available in capsule, tablet... read more preparations, and vitamin C Vitamin C Deficiency In developed countries, vitamin C deficiency can occur from a diet low in vitamin C, but severe deficiency (causing scurvy) is uncommon.
 Not eating enough fresh fruits and vegetables can cause... read more have been suggested as treatment.
 Some small studies have shown them to be effective.
 Others have shown them to be ineffective.
 But no well-designed, large clinical studies have confirmed their effectiveness.
 Even when studies did show a benefit, the benefit was small.
 For example, when zinc shortened the duration of cold symptoms, it was by less than 1 day.
 Thus, most experts do not recommend these supplements as treatment.

 Several popular nonprescription (over-the-counter) remedies help relieve cold symptoms.
 Because they do not cure the infection, which usually resolves after a week regardless of treatments tried, doctors feel that their use is optional, depending on how bad the person feels.
 Several different types of drugs are used: